 Table of Contents

 “Chakra” is a term that comes from the ancient Sanskrit language, literally translating to English as “wheel.”
 And when you look at artistic renderings of the chakras, you can probably understand why.
 Running vertically through the center of the human body from the base of the spine to the top of the head, the chakras are energy centers that are whirling, spinning and driving the physical and spiritual experience forward.

 Just as the universe and everything in it are composed of and filled to the brim with energy, the human body is no different.
 These precious energy centers are a way to harness and utilize this life force.
 Prana – what this life energy is often called – is continually churning and spinning through your body within these seven centers.
 When properly aligned and balanced, this prana provides and sustains all aspects of existence for mind, body, and spirit.

-The more you know about your seven chakras, the more you can tend to your health and wellbeing and ensure that these energy centers are flowing freely and in balance.
-There are many practices that you can seek out or instill in your daily life to promote chakra health and in turn promote wellbeing in every aspect of your life.
+The more you know about your seven chakras, the more you can tend to your health and well-being and ensure that these energy centers are flowing freely and in balance.
+There are many practices that you can seek out or instill in your daily life to promote chakra healing and in turn promote wellbeing in every aspect of your life.

 The 7 Chakras Explained

 - Location: Base of spine flowing up to below the navel